dataroadinc/dr-ts-versioning/docs/development.md

 - `next-patch-version` - Calculate the next patch version
 - `generate-changelog` - Generate changelog from conventional commits

+### Versioning System Insights

+**Clean Version Numbers**: The versioning system generates clean semantic versioning format (e.g., `0.0.1+5`) without branch names in the version number.

+**Build Metadata**: The `+count` suffix represents the number of commits since the last tag, providing unique build identifiers.

+**Version Order**: When using `pnpm version:release`, the version is updated first, then the changelog is generated to ensure correct version information.

+**CI/CD Integration**: The system works seamlessly with GitHub Actions workflows for both formal releases and continuous integration builds.

 ## Testing

 The project uses Vitest for testing: